Arcadia-Science/2024-phenotypeomat/README.md

 ## Purpose

-This repository contains the analysis code to create the data driven components of the figures in our pub [The phenotype-o-mat: A flexible tool for collecting visual phenotypes](LINK_TO_PUB)
+This repository contains the analysis code to create the data driven components of the figures in our pub [The phenotype-o-mat: A flexible tool for collecting visual phenotypes](LINK_TO_PUB)<br>
-These scripts are intended to provide exampls of how an experimentor might analyze data collected on the Phenotype-o-mat.
+These scripts are intended to provide exampls of how an experimentor might analyze data collected on the Phenotype-o-mat.<br>
-A comprehensive protocol for assembling a Phenotype-o-mat is available [here](https://www.protocols.io/view/building-a-phenotype-o-mat-a-low-cost-diy-plate-re-yxmvm3r3ol3p/v1)
+A comprehensive protocol for assembling a Phenotype-o-mat is available [here](https://www.protocols.io/view/building-a-phenotype-o-mat-a-low-cost-diy-plate-re-yxmvm3r3ol3p/v1)<br>

 ## Installation and Setup